Class 3 - Mrs Sedgwick

 Miss.
 Schonenberger – Learning Support Assistant

 We all look forward to working with you.
-Please do not hesitate to contact us with any queries
+Please do not hesitate to contact us with any queries.
+We are happy to help.

 The Year 3 Team